defano/wyldcard/README.md

 repeat while the mouseLoc is within the rect of me
 ```

-All buttons and fields have these properties:
+All objects share these properties:

 Property      | Description
 --------------|--------------------------